-FIFA has widened its investigation into the bribery allegations against two members of its executive committee.
+According to a report in The Guardian, FIFA has widened its investigation into bribery allegations against two members of its executive committee.
+FIFA has revealed that they could suspend one or more bidding nations for their involvement in the matter.

 A report earlier this week claimed that Nigeria's Amos Adamu and Oceania representative Reynald Temarii had offered to sell their votes.